Extended edge modes and disorder preservation of a symmetry-protected topological phase out of equilibrium: Introduction

-\emph{Introduction.}---Non-interacting symmetry-protected topological (SPT) phases of matter have been classified by the ten-fold way~\cite{altland_1997,kitaev_2009, ryu_2010}, a classification scheme that uses discrete symmetries of the underlying Hamiltonian to determine the presence and number of possible topological phases.
-Whilst this is well celebrated, it does not capture the possible phases of non-equilibrium systems.
-In this setting, due to the time evolution operator being unitary, only particle-hole symmetry (PHS) is preserved during the evolution.
-Therefore, non-equilibrium systems possess a different classification scheme to a static system in equilibrium, even if the Hamiltonians describing the initial system and the quench possess the same symmetries~\cite{mcginley_2019}.
-This may have striking consequences in the dynamical evolution of SPT phases, where the existence of exponentially localized edge excitations can be dynamically modified.
-As an example, consider a system prepared with multiple edge excitations.
-If the non-equilibrium classification only permits a single excitation at each edge, then as the system evolves the number of excitations at each edge will dynamically reduce to one, consistent with the new classification~\cite{mcginley_2018}.
+noninteracting symmetry-protected topological (SPT) phases of matter are classified by the tenfold way~\cite{altland_1997,kitaev_2009,ryu_2010,chiu_2016}: a classification scheme that uses discrete symmetries of the underlying Hamiltonian to quantify the potential topological phases. while this is well celebrated, it does not capture the possible phases of systems out of equilibrium.
+In this setting, due to the unitarity of the time evolution operator, only particle-hole symmetry (PHS) is preserved.
+Therefore, nonequilibrium systems require a different classification scheme than the static system, even if the Hamiltonians describing the initial system and the quench possess the same symmetries~\cite{mcginley_2019}.
+This can have striking consequences for SPT phases out of equilibrium, where the presence and nature of edge excitations may be dynamically modified~\cite{chung_2013,hegde_2015,hegde_2016,chung_2016,mcginley_2018}.

-It has been suggested that the same diagnostic tools used for probing static systems can also be utilized for dynamical systems, notably that degeneracies in the many-body entanglement spectrum (ES) manifest as zero modes in the single-particle ES~\cite{mcginley_2018,mcginley_2019}.
-For example, in the case of a spin-$1$ chain initialized in the Haldane phase containing time-reversal symmetry only, for $t>0$ the ES gap opening is a signature of a topological phase transition~\cite{mcginley_2018}.
-Further, topological phases out-of-equilibrium have been discussed in several alternative settings~\cite{hegde_2015,lee_2016,hegde_2016,sacramento_2016,sedlmayr_2018,yang_2018,pastori_2020,sayyad_2021,zhang_2022,fang_2022,wu_2023}, e.g. in the Su-Schrieffer-Heeger model where crossings of the ES indicate a robust non-trivial topology~\cite{gong_2018}.
+It has been shown in Ref.~\cite{mcginley_2019} that an out of equilibrium classification scheme, similar to that of the equilibrium setting, is established through a dimensional reduction procedure where topological properties of physical systems can be derived from higher dimensional systems of which they descend~\cite{qi_2008}.
+Importantly, the higher dimensional system must respect the same symmetries as the physical system.
+However, within this general framework, it is unclear whether the time-reversal (TRS) and chiral (ChS) symmetries are explicitly or dynamically broken.
+Regardless, it is only necessary to consider the existence (or not) of PHS.
+Consequently, all out of equilibrium systems will collapse onto an $A$, $C$ or $D$ classification.